7RU7H/Archive/Web-Application-Hacking/OWASP-Top-10-Historic-Definitions.md

 ## Identification and Authentication Failures

 Weak credentials, stealable session information, firewall mismanagement allowing for brute forcing.
 See [[Default-Passwords-Data-Recovery-Table]] or [[Password-Attacks]]
+- Brute Force Attacks
+- Weak credentials
+- Weak session cookies
+- Lack of MFA or modern prevention of brute forcing the user to respond to MFA requests
+- Account creation logic flaw within the authenication mechanism where input is not sanitizing whitespace "`user`" and  "` user`" are treated the as re-registering not a new account.

 ## Software and Data Integrity Flaws